hayleykim/recipe-app/README.md

 As a food lover, I built this app to add all the recipes I love and would like to try in the future.

-The main point of this app is to view the recipes by country of origin (which could be controversal but please forgive me, I have tried my best),

-so that I could easily navigate the recipes depending on what I feel like to eat!
+The main point of this app is to view the recipes by country of origin (which could be controversial but please forgive me, I've tried my best!), so that I could easily navigate the recipes depending on what I feel like to eat.

 This app has a log in feature which allows you to save your favourite recipes in one page + adding recipes.

+It also allows you to search recipes by title, so feel free to search your favourite recipes :D

 ## View App